Aircraft catches fire after landing in Denver, sending passengers onto wing as smoke engulfs plane

-DENVER — (AP) — A fire on an American Airlines plane after it diverted mid-flight and landed at Denver International Airport sent fleeing passengers to a wing amid billowing clouds of smoke.
+DENVER — (AP) — A fire on an American Airlines plane after it diverted mid-flight and landed at Denver International Airport sent passengers fleeing onto a wing in a fraught evacuation amid billowing clouds of smoke.
 Airport officials said 12 people were taken to hospitals with minor injuries.

-The country has seen a recent spate of aviation disasters and close calls stoking fears about air travel, though flying remains a very safe mode of transport.
-Recent on-the-ground incidents have included a plane that crashed and flipped over upon landing in Toronto and a Japan Airlines plane that clipped a parked Delta plane while it was taxiing at the Seattle airport.
+The country has seen a recent spate of aviation disasters and close calls stoking fears about air travel, though flying remains a safe way to travel.
+Recent on-the-ground accidents included a plane that crashed and flipped over upon landing in Toronto and a Japan Airlines plane that clipped a parked Delta plane while it was taxiing at the Seattle airport.

-In this latest incident, Flight 1006 was headed from the Colorado Springs Airport to Dallas Fort Worth on Thursday, but diverted to Denver and landed safely around 5:15 p.m. after the crew reported engine vibrations, the Federal Aviation Administration said in a statement.
-While taxiing to the gate, an engine on the Boeing 737-800 caught fire, the FAA added.
+On Thursday, Flight 1006 was headed from the Colorado Springs to Dallas Fort Worth but diverted to Denver after the crew reported engine vibrations and landed safely around 5:15 p.m., the Federal Aviation Administration said in a statement.
+An engine on the Boeing 737-800 caught fire as it taxied to the gate, the FAA added.

-Photos and videos posted by news outlets showed passengers standing on a plane’s wing as smoke surrounded the aircraft.
-The FAA said passengers exited using the slides.
+Photos and videos posted by news outlets showed passengers exiting the plane onto its left wing, as an engine beneath the right wing burned and black smoke surrounded the aircraft.
+They lined up and got to the ground using slides and ladders brought over by groundcrews, according to the FAA, videos and passenger interviews.

 American said in a statement that the flight experienced an engine-related issue after taxiing to the gate.
 There was no immediate clarification on exactly when the plane caught fire.

+“A pilot going to work for an airline today could likely fly for 30 years and never experience an engine failure," said Wallace, a former director of the FAA’saccident investigations office.

+Two engine fires made news in recent weeks: A fire on a United Airlines flight Feb.
+2 as it was preparing to take off from Houston and a March 1 fire on a FedEx cargo plane that made an emergency landing in New Jersey following a bird strike.

-“It’s unusual to have vibrations, obviously, and particularly in light of what happened once on the ground,” said James E. Hall, former chairman of the U.S. National Transportation Safety Board.
-Still, he said, a slew of problems could have caused vibrations and a fire, making it difficult to speculate on.
+Former National Transportation Safety Board Chairman James Hall said the reported engine vibrations on the American flight were unusual but a slew of problems could have caused them and a fire, making it difficult to speculate on.

 As for the recent spate of aviation incidents, “given the past history, you can classify it as unusual,” said Hall, but “I don’t know if you have enough information to draw any conclusions.”